HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 # Neko C FFI

 The NekoVM itself have enough operations to compute any value.
-However it cannot do everything, like accessing files, connecting to a server, or display and manage a window with menus and buttons.
+However, it cannot do everything, like accessing files, connecting to a server, or display and manage a window with menus and buttons.
 All these features and much more are however accessible from C code that will use operating system libraries.
 Since the NekoVM cannot call C functions directly, it is needed to write some glue C code that will wrap the OS libraries in order to make them accessible.
 These glue functions are called "primitives".

 When you're writing primitives, you need to use the Neko C FFI (also called Neko API).
 To use it, you only need to include the `neko.h` file which is part of the Neko distribution, and to link with the Neko library (`libneko.so` on Unix, `libneko.dylib` on OSX, and `neko.lib` on Windows).